Tomev/qcflow/docs/source/model-registry.rst

 **Model version aliases**

 Model version aliases provide a flexible way to create named references for particular model versions, and are useful for identifying which model version(s) are deployed within an environment.
-For example, setting a **champion** alias on a model version enables you to fetch the model version by that alias via the :meth:`~qcflow.client.MlflowClient.get_model_version_by_alias` client API or the model URI ``models:/<registered model name>@champion``.
+For example, setting a **champion** alias on a model version enables you to fetch the model version by that alias via the :meth:`~qcflow.client.QCFlowClient.get_model_version_by_alias` client API or the model URI ``models:/<registered model name>@champion``.
 Aliases can be reassigned to new model versions via the UI and client API.
 Unlike model registry stages, more than one alias can be applied to any given model version, allowing for easier A/B testing and model rollout.

 **Set up separate environments for models**

 In mature DevOps and MLOps workflows, organizations use separate environments (typically, dev, staging, and prod) with access controls to enable quick development without compromising stability in production.
 With :ref:`QCFlow Authentication <auth>`, you can use registered models to express access-controlled environments for your QCFlow models.
 For example, you can create registered models corresponding to each combination of environment and business problem (e.g. ``prod.ml_team.revenue_forecasting``, ``dev.ml_team.revenue_forecasting``) and configure permissions accordingly.
-Automate model retraining against your production registered models, or for simple model deployment use cases, use :meth:`~qcflow.client.MlflowClient.copy_model_version` to promote model versions across registered models.
+Automate model retraining against your production registered models, or for simple model deployment use cases, use :meth:`~qcflow.client.QCFlowClient.copy_model_version` to promote model versions across registered models.

 Migrating models away from stages
 ---------------------------------